youwol/flux-view/README.md

 The rule is straightforward: only the subscriptions related to DOM elements included in the document are kept alive.
 When an element is removed (in any ways), all the related streams are unsubscribed recursively.
-Latter on, if the element is reinserted in the document, all the related streams are resuscribed.
+Latter on, if the element is reinserted in the document, all the related streams are re-subscribed.

 ## A note about performances

-Most of the popular frameworks (e.g. *React*, *Angular*, *Vue*) use an approach that bind a state to a virtual dom and automagically identify and update relevant portions of the DOM that actually change when the state modification.
+Most of the popular frameworks (e.g. *React*, *Angular*, *Vue*) use an approach that bind a state to a virtual dom and 'auto-magically' identify and update relevant portions of the DOM that actually change when the state modification.
 This magic is at the price of a more complex API and at some undesired redrawing if care is not taken.

 In *flux-view*, the user is in charge to chose how the binding between DOM's attributes/children and observables is realized.